+(b) [Reserved]

-(b) [Reserved] (c) [Reserved]
+[Reserved] (c)

 (d) Dose.
-These standards are based on an individual human immunizing dose of no less than 1,000 TCID virus Vaccine, Live, Attenuated, expressed in terms of the assigned titer of the U.S. reference measles virus.
+These standards are based on an individual human immunizing dose of no less than 1,000 TCIDm of Measles Virus Vaccine, Live, Attenuated, expressed in terms of the assigned titer of the U.S. reference measles virus.